 Learn more about the infrastructure available in the outer islands using the Information, Shops & Services in the Cook Islands.

 15. Do Your Research

 If you’ve made it all the way to point #15 on this list of tips to save money on food in Rarotonga and the Cook Islands, then you probably don’t need this tip but we’ll tell you anyway… Doing your research about where to eat and where to buy food in the Cook Islands before you travel ensures that you’re not scrambling and paying more than you need to once you arrive on the islands.
 Luckily, we have money-saving tips for food right across Cook Islands Pocket Guide!

-Head to The Complete Backpacking Guide to the Cook Islands on a Budget for more ways to shave off the cents.
+Head to The Complete Budget & Backpacking Guide to the Cook Islands for more ways to shave off the cents.